The Williams School of Commerce, Economics and Politics

 Professor Garvis joined the W&L faculty in August 1998.
 He served as the Business Administration Department Head from 2006 to 2012, and as Ehrick Kilner Haight, Sr. Term Professor from 2009 to 2012.
 His prior professional experience includes the practice of law in the areas of business failure and corporate bankruptcy.

-Professor Garvis has been active in a variety of community activities, including service with the United Way, Trinity United Methodist Church Choir, Cub Scouts, Rockbridge Community Orchestra, and Lexington Lacrosse.
-He lives with his wife, Natalie, and their three children, Haley, Mike, and Sydney, in Lexington.
+Professor Garvis has been active in a variety of community activities, including service with the United Way, Trinity United Methodist Church, Cub Scouts, Lexington Rotary Club, and Lexington Lacrosse.
+He lives with his wife, Natalie, in Lexington.

 Ph.D. in Management, Georgia State University (2000)